Aljon0/Aljon0/README.md

 ## Web Developer

-I craft elegant, user-friendly web with a focus on performance and clean code.
+I craft sleek, user-friendly web with a focus on performance and clean code.

 <div align="center">